MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 To add the registered app to your Azure SQL Database, you need to:

-- Log in to your Azure SQL DB
+1. Log in to your Azure SQL DB.
-- Open a new query window
+2. Open a new query window.
-- Create a new user by running the command 'CREATE USER [app name] FROM EXTERNAL PROVIDER'
+3. Create a new user by running the command 'CREATE USER [app name] FROM EXTERNAL PROVIDER'.
-- Add user to the role by running the command 'exec sp_addrolemember 'db_datareader', [app name]' Or
-   'ALTER ROLE db_datareader ADD MEMBER [app name]'
+4. Add the user to the role by running the command 'exec sp_addrolemember 'db_datareader', [app name]' or 'ALTER ROLE db_datareader ADD MEMBER [app name]'.

->[!NOTE]
->To revoke access to any app registered in Microsoft Entra ID, refer to the Azure documentation on [removing a registered app](/azure/active-directory/develop/quickstart-remove-app).
+To learn more about revoking access to any app registered in Microsoft Entra ID, see [removing a registered app](/azure/active-directory/develop/quickstart-remove-app).

 ### Connection settings

-To connect your Microsoft SQL Server connector to a data source, you must configure the database server you want crawled and the on-prem agent.
+To connect your Microsoft SQL Server Microsoft Graph connector to a data source, you must configure the database server you want crawled and the on-prem agent.
 You can then connect to the database with the required authentication method.

 > [!NOTE]
-> - Your database must run SQL Server version 2008 or later for the Microsoft SQL Server connector to be able to connect.
+> - Your database must run SQL Server version 2008 or later for the Microsoft SQL Server Microsoft Graph connector to be able to connect.
-> - The Azure SQL connector only allows ingestion from an Azure SQL instance in the same [tenant](/azure/active-directory/develop/quickstart-create-new-tenant) as of Microsoft 365.
+> - The Azure SQL Microsoft Graph connector only allows ingestion from an Azure SQL instance in the same [tenant](/azure/active-directory/develop/quickstart-create-new-tenant) as of Microsoft 365.
 Cross-tenant data flow is not supported.

-For the Azure SQL connector, you only need to specify the server name or IP address you want to connect to.
+For the Azure SQL Microsoft Graph connector, you only need to specify the server name or IP address you want to connect to.
 Azure SQL connector only supports Microsoft Entra ID OpenID Connect (OIDC) authentication to connect to the database.

 For added security, you may configure IP firewall rules for your Azure SQL Server or database.
 To learn more about setting up IP firewall rules, refer to the documentation on [IP firewall rules](/azure/azure-sql/database/firewall-configure).
 Add the following client IP ranges in the firewall settings.